surgelove/nlytix.com/README.md

 2. Test on multiple screen sizes
 3. Verify all external links are functional
 4. Check image gallery modal functionality

-### Testing Locally
-The site can be accessed at: `file:///Users/code/source/nlytix.com/index.html`

 ## 🎯 Customization Guide